How to Make 1, m1, m1R, m1L increase in knitting

 Here's a great little knitting video to show you how to make 1 left and right.

-How to M1, M1L and M1R Knitting Video
+How to make 1, M1, M1L and M1R Knitting Video

 Pretty easy right?
 Happy Knitting!